How the Allez Sprint looked on day #1. The super thin, heavy, cheap and nasty rims had to be the first thing to go!

 I’ve never owned a modern road bike.
 Always wanted one, but the thought of shaving my legs and wearing lycra and click clack shoes always stopped me.

 I had a steel Europa road bike as a kid, loved it.
 Years later I bought and restored an 80’s Paino road bike, still have it and love it, but a recent ride on it just made me realise just how old school it is.
-The brakes just don’t work (it makes sense that modern road bikes now also use hydraulic disc brakes), the non-sis gear shifting on the downtube is just whack too (I just left it in a one gear for most of the ride!).
+The brakes just don’t work (it makes sense that modern road bikes now use hydraulic disc brakes) and the non-SIS gear shifting on the downtube is just whack (I just left it in a one gear for most of the ride!).

 Steel is real and I spent weeks planning a fast modern steel road bike build, but I thought that maybe it’s time for me to drop the stubbornness, well, not all of it, but what about an aggressive aluminium road bike?
 It would be stiff, fast, heavier than carbon but lighter than steel.
 Yeah I felt like I was onto something.
 A bit different, a little naughty.
 A little rebellious.